Parallel Agents

 Workspace Context Menu

 The sidebar workspace menu’s Open in Terminal action uses the detected terminal list too.
-Configure Settings > General > Default terminal to pin Ghostty, iTerm2, Alacritty, Warp, or another detected terminal; leave it on Auto to use the first detected terminal.
+Configure Settings > Apps > Default terminal to pin Ghostty, iTerm2, Alacritty, Warp, or another detected terminal; leave it on Auto to use the first detected terminal.

 Right-click any workspace in the sidebar for quick actions: rename, archive, copy the worktree path, open the worktree in your file manager, and so on.